strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 If the external application prevails, the topic is created using the default Kafka cluster configuration.
 In this case, the UTO tries to reconcile to the desired state, and only fails when an incompatible change is detected (i.e. partition decrease).

-The recommendation here is to configure the Kafka cluster with `auto.create.topics.enable: false` in order to reduce the likelihood of hitting this problem.
+The recommendation when using the UTO is to configure the Kafka cluster with `auto.create.topics.enable: false` in order to reduce the likelihood of hitting this problem.
-Unfortunately, disabling auto topic creation doesn't help with applications that use Kafka Admin client to directly create required topics (i.e. Kafka Streams apps).
+Unfortunately, disabling auto topic creation doesn't help with applications that use the Kafka Admin client to create topics directly, such as with Kafka Streams apps.
-In this case, the application should be written to wait for topic existence, or use an init container to do the same.
+In this case, the application should be written to wait for a topic to exist, or use an init container to do the same.

 #### Finalizers